2010-2014 Ford Mustang coupe

 - the Shaker 1000 system adds another amplifier and two larger subs in the trunk.

 You'll run into the same issues replacing the radio in your Shaker system, with the added complication of the SYNC system.
-SYNC gives you the ability to control several features of the Mustang, like audio settings, a Bluetooth mobile phone, climate controls and more, through voice commands and steering wheel controls.
-To retain SYNC functionality, you'll need PAC's MS-FRD1 interface (which connects your new stereo to the Ford's speaker system), and you'll want to pick a car stereo with a rear auxiliary input to handle the SYNC audio.
-You'll hear phone calls and SYNC voice prompts, no matter what mode your aftermarket stereo is in.
+SYNC gives you the ability to control several features of the Mustang, like audio settings, Bluetooth® functions, climate controls and more, through voice commands and steering wheel controls.
+To retain all that SYNC functionality, you'll need the right wiring harness adapter.
+When you enter your vehicle info on our Outfit My Car page, our KitFinder tool will help you find the right receiver, the right dash kit, and the right wiring kit.

 Tools needed: 7mm socket, panel removal tool, small slotted screwdriver